Lincoln College MCR

 Useful resources

-As Welfare Officers, we’re here to provide a listening ear and peer support for any MCR member who needs it.
-As trained peer supporters, we’re well equipped to help fellow students talk through anything – whether it’s academic stress, personal challenges, or just settling into Oxford life.
-Learn more about Xanthe and Jeremy.
+Welfare Officers are here to provide a listening ear and peer support for any MCR member who needs it.
+As trained peer supporters, they are well equipped to help fellow students talk through anything – whether it’s academic stress, personal challenges, or just settling into Oxford life.

 DIVERSITY